-As far as trying to come up with a different charge, obviously you should let your criminal defense attorney help you with that because they know the case, and if they know what they're doing, they'll be able to come up with some ideas for what could be substituted in for the attempted murder charge.
+As far as trying to come up with a different charge, obviously you should let your criminal defense attorney help you with that because they know the best defenses to your case, and if they know what they're doing, they'll be able to come up with some ideas for what could be substituted in for the attempted murder charge.
 It just depends on the facts and circumstances surrounding your case.

 Let's say you tried to run somebody over with your car – that would certainly be attempted murder if they could prove that you were trying to run the person over and kill them, but it would also be assault with a deadly weapon, which is a less serious charge.

 Another example would be a non-premeditation/deliberation attempted murder.
 This charge basically means you planned it out.
 You decided to try to kill somebody.
 You did the acts and you did the steps towards killing the person, but you were unsuccessful in killing the person, and therefore, you're charged with attempted murder.

 That could just be a run-of-the-mill attempted murder without premeditation and deliberation.
 Then you would be looking at significantly less time than the fifteen to life that usually comes along with a premeditated attempted murder charge.
 That's another example of a charge that keeps you out of that fifteen to life range as it relates to attempted murder in Los Angeles.

 Another alternate scenario is that you come up with a defense.
 Maybe you were defending yourself.
 If someone tries to shoot you and you shoot back, that would certainly be an example of you using deadly force to defend yourself against deadly force.

 Again, in making these decisions, you just can't operate in the abstract.
 I can keep going with examples of other charges that could substitute in for an attempted murder charge in Los Angeles, but what the prosecutors and judge are going to be looking at if you're trying to negotiate for something like that, it's very fact-specific.

 You could go to trial if you're innocent – absolutely.
 But, if there is a chance you're going to get convicted of an attempted murder charge and you're looking at fifteen to life, it really doesn't seem smart to go to trial.
 Instead, you may want to consider letting your attorney try to negotiate a favorable plea agreement for you.

 What type of charge?
 What type of punishment should you be facing?
 So, the prosecutors know they have a lot of power when it comes to an attempted murder charge, and that's why a lot of times they either try to get you to take a high sentence or they simply won't negotiate at all because they feel like they have you.

 We decide what makes sense and then we execute the strategy that's going to get you out of the criminal justice system quickly so you can move on with your life, avoid jail time, avoid prison time, have your reputation preserved, your criminal record preserved and end up with the right result.

 For more information on Alternative Charges To Attempted Murder In LA, a free initial consultation is your best step.
-Get the information and legal answers you are seeking by calling (213) 374-3952 today.
+Get the information and legal answers you are seeking by calling (213) 542-0979 today.